crilillo14/TA-CSC220/README.md

-### CSC 220 as taught by Dr. Zheng Wang, Victor Milenkovic does not use this system
+### CSC 220 as taught by Dr. Zheng Wang, Milenkovic does not use this system

 LABS 4, 6, 8, 10, 12 fully functional and correspond to the CSC 220 syllabus as of Fall 2024.